Fort Morgan, Colorado

-Fort Morgan is the home rule municipality city that is the county seat and the most populous municipality of Morgan County, Colorado, United States.
-The city population was 11,597 at the 2020 United States Census.
+Fort Morgan is the home rule municipality city that is the county seat of and the most populous municipality in Morgan County, Colorado, United States.
+The city population was 11,597 at the 2020 United States census.
 Fort Morgan is the principal city of the Fort Morgan, CO Micropolitan Statistical Area.

 History

 Fort Morgan

 Camp Wardwell was established in 1865 along the Overland Trail to protect emigrants and supplies going to and from Denver and the mining districts.
 The fort was renamed in 1866 by General John Pope for one of his staff, Colonel Christopher A. Morgan, who had died earlier that year.
 The fort closed in 1868 after being used by 19 different companies from 11 cavalry and infantry regiments (about 1,300 soldiers).

 Town

 The town of Fort Morgan was platted just south of the old military fort's ruins on May 1, 1884, by Abner S. Baker, a member of Greeley's Union Colony.
 The town became the county seat of the newly formed Morgan County on February 19, 1889.

 In World War II, a military school at the Fort Morgan State Armory was part of the West Coast Air Corps Training Center.